advancedresearch/advancedresearch.github.io/blog/2020-01-09-bits-are-bullshit.md

 - We build philosophy around ideas that assumes e.g. infinite amount of memory (for example: natural numbers)

 With other words, we often treat bits as an required resource and as the smallest building block of computer science.
+The danger is that such hidden false assumptions can carry over to real systems.

-This way of thinking makes us blind to the actual smallest building block of computer science: Actions.
+A naive thinking about bits makes us blind to the actual smallest building block of computer science: Actions.

 Actions are much harder to reason about than bits, because they deal with the real world.
 A characteristic of our time is that it is convenient for people to ignore the real world, pretending it is not there.